- Published: January 11, 2014

 I was out there with the snow plows.
 They had carved the snow on the roads before me to a packed surface, and the still falling snow added a light layer of powder on top.
 To my benefit, the plows had not thrown down salt so that, on most neighborhood streets, I had the luxury of a silvery glide.
 As I passed people working on their driveways, they called out, urging me on, occasionally remarking on my bravery.
 “It’s in my blood,” I returned.
 I’m one fourth Norwegian, and my Great Grandparents Magnus gifted me with short toes, elfin hands, and a small nose to better withstand the cold and resist frostbite.
 Cross country skiing is a family tradition, and I happily layered in wool to refresh my body on the long sweeping strokes of the Nordic way and the pumping swing of ski skating.

 I found out Friday that I was likely to get my wish and—dear heaven—then some.
-Already at Tom’s Market that evening, there was speculation of no school on Monday and Tuesday as the dangerously cold temperatures of a polar vortex were to descended over the country.
+Already at Tom’s Market that evening, townsfolk speculated on the prospect of no school Monday and Tuesday as the dangerously cold temperatures of a polar vortex were to descended over the country.

 Forewarned, I forearmed myself at the Yellow Springs Winter Farmers Market, 202 S Winter St. The market opened for its first Saturday from 9 to 11:30am on 4 January.
 Among the greens, meats, spices, and baked goods, I found Brenda Hanes of Stewart Heritage Farm.
 Ms Hanes raises alpaca on the farm, and her table at market offers a variety of alpaca wool products: from raw yarn to hand knit clothing to warm socks.